taleksandrzak/taleksandrzak/README.md

 ## Hi there 👋
 I’m currently learning how to code by Udemay courses.
-In 2024 I will be a web developer.
 ***